The fun part of pregnancy is undoubtedly feeling your baby kick. Wham!

 When you reach the 3rd trimester, those baby kicks are for real.
 You may even see a foot or arm push the fabric of your shirt up!

-Yet it can be frustrating when your husband or children want to feel the baby kick, too… and the baby won’t move for the life of you!
+But it can be frustrating when your husband or children want to feel the baby kick, too… and the baby won’t move for anything!

 Some gentle tricks I use to get a response from the baby:

 - Change position, especially lying on my back or belly briefly.

 - Eat something sweet, then wait a few minutes.

 - Listen to music, my son never kicked harder than when the organ played at church!

 - Press on one side of my belly, and see if the baby presses back.

 - Drink an icy cold glass of water to wake him up!

 Here’s a fun read about pregnant women who don’t like the feeling of baby movements!

 When Does A Baby Start Kicking?